kstasko/notes/aws/data-analyst-cert/da-udemy-s4-analysis.md

     - analyzes data being loaded and figures out optimal compression scheme for storing it
 - `special case`: narrow tables ( lots of rows, few columns )
     - load with a sinlge COPY transaction if possible
-    - otherwise hiddne metadata columns consume too much space
+    - otherwise hidden metadata columns consume too much space

 **Redshift copy grants for cross-region snapshot copies**
 - let's say you have a KMS-encrypted `Redshift Cluster` and a snapshot of it